Fateme-vafaee/Shiny-apps-for-distributions/README.md

 <!-- ABOUT THE PROJECT -->
-# Fibonacci Series Implementations in R
+# Shiny apps for distributions Implementations in R

 ## Overview
 This Shiny app illustrates the Probability Density Function (PDF), Cumulative Distribution Function (CDF), and survival functions of various distributions: Bernoulli, Binomial, Hypergeometric, Geometric, and Negative Binomial.